arialdomartini/refactoring-trivia-csharp/TRANSCRIPT.md

 There are non-functional requirements guided by non-functional feature.
 The tests are our first non-functional requirements stakeholders.

+## How to learn Refactoring
+TODO: talk about quick & dirty and deep practice

 ## The End
 Thanks a lot to had attended to this course!!!